eclipse-dash/dash-licenses/README.md

 maven/mavencentral/com.google.flogger/flogger/0.5.1, Apache-2.0, approved, clearlydefined
 ```

-To integrate in your build system:
+Note that the plugin automatically generates a summary file in the `target` directory; use the `-Ddash.summary=<location>` switch to override the default location.

+#### Add to your Maven Build

-* Configure license check to be auto executed in e.g. verify phase
+Configure the license check plugin to be auto executed (e.g. in the `verify` phase):

 ```
 <build>